Compensation Claims for Spinal Injuries

 A. Compensation amounts are influenced by several factors, including the total cost of out-of-pocket expenses and any pain and suffering you’ve had to endure as a direct result of your injury.
 After considering these factors, The Personal Injury Lawyers can help you identify an appropriate figure.

-Q. Will the legal cost come out of my compensation?
+Q. Will the legal cost come out of my Spinal Injury Compensation?

 A. Yes, but under Queensland law, the legal cost can never exceed the majority of your compensation.
 This means that if your case is successful, you’ll receive most of the damages, with a smaller percentage being used to cover the cost of legal fees.

-Q. What happens if you lose my claim?
+Q. What happens if you lose my Spinal Injury claim?

-A. You may have to pay for some of the other party’s legal fees if you lose your claim, though you won’t have to pay for any of your own legal fees.
+A. You may have to pay for some of the other party’s legal fees if you lose your spinal injury compensation claim, though you won’t have to pay for any of your own legal fees.